 The first step in protecting yourself is to recognize the risks and become familiar with some of the terminology associated with them.

 - Hacker, attacker, or intruder - These terms are applied to the people who seek to exploit weaknesses in software and computer systems for their own gain.
 Although their intentions are sometimes fairly benign and motivated solely by curiosity, their actions are typically in violation of the intended use of the systems they are exploiting.
 The results can range from mere mischief (creating a virus with no intentionally negative impact) to malicious activity (stealing or altering information).

-- Malicious code - Malicious code, sometimes called malware, is a broad category that includes any code that could be used to attack your computer.
-Malicious code can have the following characteristics:
+- Malicious code (Malware) - Malicious code, also called malware, is a broad category that includes any code that could be used to attack your computer.
+Malware can have the following characteristics:

-- Some forms propagate without user intervention and typically start by exploiting a software vulnerability.
-Once the victim computer has been infected, the malicious code will attempt to find and infect other computers.
-This code can also propagate via email, websites, or network-based software.
+- Some forms of malware propagate without user intervention and typically start by exploiting a software vulnerability.
+Once the victim computer has been infected, the malware will attempt to find and infect other computers.
+This malware can also propagate via email, websites, or network-based software.

-- Some malicious code claims to be one thing while in fact doing something different behind the scenes.
+- Some malware claims to be one thing, while in fact doing something different behind the scenes.
 For example, a program that claims it will speed up your computer may actually be sending confidential information to a remote intruder.

-- Vulnerability - In most cases, vulnerabilities are caused by programming errors in software.
-Attackers might be able to take advantage of these errors to infect your computer, so it is important to apply updates or patches that address known vulnerabilities (see Understanding Patches for more information).
+- Vulnerabilities - Vulnerabilities can be caused by software programming errors.
+Attackers may try to take advantage of these errors to infect your computer, so it is important to apply updates or patches that address known vulnerabilities (see Understanding Patches for more information).